mihudec/ansible_training/lab_guides/Lab01.md

-# LAB 00
+# LAB 001

 1. [Install and configure Ansible](#install-and-configure-ansible)
 2. [Ansible configuration files](#ansible-configuration-files)

 ## Install and configure Ansible
 There are many ways to install ansible on Linux-like OSes.
 Most distributions have Ansible in there package repositories, however, these are sometimes outdated.
-The easiest way to install _latest_ version of Ansible is by using Python Package Manager - **pip**.
+The easiest way to install _latest_ version of Ansible is by using Python iackage Mmanager - **pip**.

     pip3 install ansible